data2health/leaf-edw/RPPR.md

 3. Evaluation Paper and Manuscript Paper
 4. GitHub repository that successfully allows Leaf to be deployed completely independent of any support, troubleshooting, etc. for the CTSA community.

+# Deliverables

+- Pilot Plan Framework.
+For each pilot site a collaborative document will be created with the Leaf team that outlines purpose and goals, scope, timeline, communication plan and feedback actitivies.
+We will achieve this by having bi-weekly chats with project management team and quartly chats with executive team.
+This deliverable supports the Leaf team and pilot site, enabling both to have a clear understanding, minimizing risk.

+- Open Source licensed Leaf code.
+Clean and polished code available on GitHub with extensive documentation for deployment.
+This will be accomplished through expertise gained through the deployment of Leaf on the UW infrastructure.
+A well organized/define repository supports the independent deployment of Leaf at a CTSA site.

+- Evaluation Pilot paper.
+This paper will discuss and outline the accomplishments of implementing Leaf at 2-3 CTSA hubs.
+This paper will serve as an information source for institutions to deploy Leaf independently at their site and serves as a companion to the repository.

+- Leaf manuscript.
+This paper serves the purpose of gaining traction in the community and also serves as a way to educate the community on Leaf.

 # Timeline (monthly)
  Due Date | Milestone    | Status     |
 |:----------|:--------------:|------------:|